Want to See the Future of GRC? Check Out Evidence Studio.

 Performing Risk Assessment and Analysis

-Risk assessment and analysis is crucial to effective compliance monitoring.
+Risk assessment and analysis are crucial to effective compliance monitoring.
 It involves identifying and evaluating potential risks that could prevent your organization from meeting its compliance obligations.
-Identify the threats you are most at risk for, consider their potential impact, and determine the likelihood of their occurrence.

 Developing Compliance Policies

 Without uniform procedures in place, compliance becomes difficult, if not impossible.
 Once you’ve got an idea of the possible risks, you should develop or update your compliance policies to align with newfound risks and/or requirements.
-Create official documents that clearly outline how your organization plans to comply with relevant standards.
-Establish procedures to be followed on a regular basis, whether day-to-day, week-to-week, month-to-month, or less frequently.

-What are 3 Techniques for Monitoring Compliance?
+What Are 3 Techniques for Monitoring Compliance?

-Providing Training Programs
+1. Providing Training Programs

-A key element of compliance is training and education.
-Staff should be made aware of critical monitoring protocols.
+A key element of compliance in the workplace is training and education.
+Staff should be made aware of critical monitoring protocols and their individual responsibilities within the compliance process.
 Tailor different programs to different roles in your organization.
 For instance, compliance training for IT will likely look a bit different from compliance training for HR.
-Here are a few vital training topics for employees:

 • Diversity